- Are They Contagious?

-- Prevention of GAS infections is possible by attention to good hygiene such as hand washing and avoiding eating or drinking from the same containers used by other people and avoiding direct and indirect (for example, droplet or particle contamination of clothing) contact with a infected individual; early treatment of GAS infections can reduce or avoid the progression to more severe disease.
+- Prevention of GAS infections is possible by attention to good hygiene such as hand washing and avoiding eating or drinking from the same containers used by other people and avoiding direct and indirect (for example, droplet or particle contamination of clothing) contact with an infected individual; early treatment of GAS infections can reduce or prevent the progression to more severe disease.

 - Although research is ongoing, there is no commercially available vaccine to prevent GAS infections.